Afumoons/incit-test/README.md

 - Register a new user or log in using Google or Facebook OAuth.
 - Manage your profile and change your password.
 - Access the dashboard to view user statistics and details.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue to discuss changes.

 ## License